appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-amazon-s3.md

     1. Set its **Type** to `URL`.
     1. Set **Enter URL** to `{{ currentRow.signedUrl }}`.
     1. Set its **Target** to `New window`.
+1. To complete the setup for server-side pagination:
+    1. Enable the table's **Server Side Pagination** toggle and configure the **onPageChange** action to execute your query.

-Now your Table is ready to page through your S3 `contracts` files, and you can click any button to view the file in a new window.
+Now your Table is ready to page through your S3 bucket's files, and you can click any row's View button to see the file in a new window.

 ---